 Where a real estate and construction business fully outsources a whole service, and there are no provisions for a worker to personally provide services to the company outsourcing the arrangements, then the recipient of that service will not have any obligations under the new rules.
 In this situation, the company taking on the outsourcing contract may be the end user for the purposes of this legislation.

 Where the end user of the worker’s services is a small business, the responsibility for assessing the arrangements, and applying IR35, will remain with the contractor’s intermediary.
 The Government have confirmed that this will be the case even if the worker is supplied via a recruitment business.
 In this situation, the fee payer, such as the recruitment business, will not have any additional obligations other than the existing requirement to submit a quarterly return to HMRC with details of all workers placed with clients where they do not operate PAYE.

-Medium and large real estate and construction businesses should start to prepare for the proposed new rules now and should not underestimate the amount of work required to be sufficiently prepared for the change.
+Medium and large real estate and construction businesses need to act now if they haven't already and should not underestimate the amount of work required to be sufficiently prepared for the change.

 As a starting point we would suggest that businesses should:

 |①||Assess the number of workers currently being used who operate via ‘off-payroll’ arrangements, such as PSCs, who could potentially be caught by these rules.
 Remember that this should include workers operating through PSCs sourced via intermediaries, such as recruitment agencies, as well as those engaged directly.|